jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-07-15.md

 Minutes:

-*
+* Adam will visit them soon, as the idea has been revived.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================